Conference key agreement in a quantum network

 This work was supported by the UK Engineering and Physical Sciences Research Council (Grant Nos.
 EP/T001011/1.).
 F Graffitti acknowledges studentship funding from EPSRC under Grant No. EP/L015110/1.
 F Graselli acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 -390534769.

 \textbf{Author contributions}

+AP and JH are co-first authors.
 MP, AF conceived the project.
-F Grasselli, AP, JH developed the theoretical framework.
-AP, JH, AU, CLM, F Graffitti, PB performed the experiment and collected the data.
+F Grasselli, AP, and JH developed the theoretical framework.
+AP, JH, AU, CLM, F Graffitti, and PB performed the experiment and collected the data.
 AP, JH analysed experimental data and prepared figures.
 All authors contributed to writing the manuscript.

 \textbf{Competing interests}

 The authors declare no competing interests.